 Would you like to reduce your tax bill?
 I can’t imagine anyone who wouldn’t prefer to pay less of their income to the federal government.
 And there are several ways to cut your tax bill or increase your tax refund without running afoul of IRS rules.

-Tax credits and allowable deductions come and go as Congress makes changes to tax law from year to year.
-However, there are a number of ways to trim your taxes that may remain applicable for a while, depending on legislative action.
+While tax credits and tax deductions are easy ways to reduce your tax bill, they tend to come and go as Congress makes changes to tax law.
+Here are a few ways to trim your tax bill that remain relevant year after year, barring legislative action.

 How to Pay Less in Taxes (Legally)

-Adjusted gross income (AGI) is the baseline for the calculation of your tax due.
-The higher your AGI, the more you can expect to owe the government.
-But the key here is the word “adjusted,” which refers to the fact that you can reduce this all-important total in a few different ways.
-One method is to deposit pretax contributions into a 401k or other tax-deductible retirement account, such as a Traditional IRA.
+Adjusted gross income (AGI) is the baseline for calculating your taxable income.
+The higher your AGI, the more you can expect to owe.
+The key word here is “adjusted,” which refers to the fact that there are a few ways to reduce your gross income.
+One method is to make pretax contributions to a 401(k) retirement plan, 403(b) retirement plan, or 457 plan.

 3. Buy a House